dhruvak001/real_time_yolov8_object_detection_and_tracker/README.md

 ### Running the Code
 * Processing a Video File:<br/>
-Uncomment the line in drone.py related to video processing and specify the path to your video file:
+Uncomment the line in drone.py related to video processing and specify the path to your video file:<br>

-`process_video('path/to/your/video.mp4
-`
+`process_video('path/to/your/video.mp4`

 * Processing a Sequence of Images:<br/>
-Uncomment the line in drone.py related to image processing and specify the path to your image folder:
+Uncomment the line in drone.py related to image processing and specify the path to your image folder:</br>

-`process_images('/Users/sanjay/Documents/autosky/dataset/test')
-`
+`process_images('/Users/sanjay/Documents/autosky/dataset/test')`

 * Execute the Script:<br/>
 `python drone.py`